phidatahq/phidata/README.md

 > We understand that these aren't the most accurate benchmarks, but we are planning on publishing accuracy, reliability and performance benchmarks running on Github actions in the coming weeks.

+## Cursor Setup

+When building Agno agents, using the Agno docs as a documentation source in Cursor is a great way to get started.

+To add `docs.agno.com` as a documentation source in Cursor, you need to configure your Cursor settings to include the URL as a reference.
+This can typically be done by navigating to the settings or preferences section of Cursor, where you can manage documentation sources.
+Add `https://docs.agno.com` to the list of documentation URLs.
+Once added, Cursor will be able to access and display the Agno documentation, providing you with quick and easy access to all the resources and guides available on the site.

 ## Documentation, Community & More examples

 - Docs: <a href="https://docs.agno.com" target="_blank" rel="noopener noreferrer">docs.agno.com</a>